Robert A. Johnson retired from the partnership in June 2018 after having been engaged primarily in commercial litigation for nearly 30 years.

-Many of Mr. Johnson’s recent cases have involved companies in bankruptcy proceedings.
+Many of Mr. Johnson’s cases involved companies in bankruptcy proceedings.
 During the financial crisis, Mr. Johnson devoted much of his practice to the representation of the official committee of unsecured creditors of Washington Mutual, Inc., the holding company of Washington Mutual Bank.
 The case involved the interplay of commercial bankruptcy issues and FDIC failed bank receivership issues, as well as contested setoff arguments regarding the debtors’ cash deposits at another financial institution.
 Litigation tasks included extensive discovery, motion practice, and appeals; securities litigation involving highly unusual financial instruments; and three contested confirmation trials.
-Mr. Johnson also played a central role on the Akin Gump team in the negotiation of a multiparty settlement agreement, the plan of reorganization, and plan-related documentation.
+Mr. Johnson also played a central role on the Akin Gump team in the negotiation of a multiparty settlement agreement, the plan of reorganization and plan-related documentation.
 In the late phases of the case, Mr. Johnson led the committee’s litigation regarding the priority of payment of mortgage-backed securities.

 Subsequently, Mr. Johnson represented the official committee of unsecured creditors of Nortel Networks, Inc. in litigation to allocate intellectual property sale proceeds among related companies in the United States, Canada and Europe.
 After 130 fact witness depositions and more than 30 expert depositions, a six-week trial was conducted simultaneously by courts in Delaware and Ontario, linked by video.
-Following decisions by the courts, there were multiple appeals in both countries as well as mediation.
+Following decisions by the courts, there were multiple appeals in both countries, as well as mediation.
 Mr. Johnson also was involved in a Nortel litigation involving a software vendor that sued for copyright infringement and theft of trade secrets, alleging that the Nortel companies had improperly transferred source code to purchasers.

 Many of Mr. Johnson’s other litigations have also involved intellectual property.
-In a multi-year litigation, Mr. Johnson defended a commodities exchange facing allegations that its electronic system for commodity futures trading infringed a business methods patent.
-The case required defense of many of the exchange’s board members, traders, and staff in depositions, as well as expert depositions.
-Ultimately the dispute was resolved in court-ordered mediation.
-In other matters, Mr. Johnson represented a food manufacturer accused of trade dress infringement in its retail products, and a gasoline retailer accused of trademark infringement.
+In a multi year litigation, Mr. Johnson defended a commodities exchange facing allegations that its electronic system for commodity futures trading infringed a business methods patent.
+The case required defense of many of the exchange’s board members, traders and staff in depositions, as well as expert depositions.
+Ultimately, the dispute was resolved in court-ordered mediation.
+In other matters, Mr. Johnson represented a food manufacturer accused of trade dress infringement in its retail products and a gasoline retailer accused of trademark infringement.

 Mr. Johnson’s representations include:

-- advising the official committees of unsecured creditors of Washington Mutual, Inc., and Nortel Networks, Inc., described above
+- advising the official committees of unsecured creditors of Washington Mutual, Inc. and Nortel Networks, Inc., described above

 - analysis and counseling regarding brokerage issues in connection with the Lehman Bros. bankruptcy and SIPA proceedings